NethServer/ns8-core/docs/modules/new_module.md

 A module is usually composed by 2 main parts:
 - `imageroot` directory, contains all scripts to configure the module
-- `build-image.sh`, a script to generate the container image and push it to the image registry
+- `build-images.sh`, a script to manually build one or more images of the module and push them inside the image registry.
 - `ui` directory, contains all user interface files
 - `README.md` describes module implementation and usage

-### build-image.sh
+### build-images.sh

 The script creates an empty container image and publish it to the registry on user request.